FabricLabs/fabric/README.md

 [![Coverage Status][badge-coverage]][coverage]
 [![GitHub contributors][badge-contributors]][contributors]

+[The `@fabric/core` project][fabric-github] provides an API for building peer-to-peer applications on [Bitcoin][bitcoin].

+Fabric is an experimental approach to the secure establishment and execution of peer-to-peer agreements ("contracts") using Bitcoin as a bonding mechanism.
+The `@fabric/core` project provides a robust set of implementations as JavaScript classes, enabling the rapid prototyping and testing of Bitcoin-based applications for downstream developers.

 **Status:** `0.1.0-RC1` — run **`npm run ci`** before release tags (full test suite).

 | Doc | Purpose |